EpsiPository/TexTran/README.md

 	}
 }
 ```
-After adding more content to the definitions, just run `Build > Transform all T4 templates` or build your solution to re-generate all code.
-If you added an Entity, there will also be a DbSet<Entity> added to the generated DbContext, same counts for IEntityTypeConfigurations.
+After adding more content to the definitions, just run `Build > Transform all T4 templates` or build the solution to re-generate all code.
+If you added an Entity, there will also be a DbSet<Entity> added to the generated DbContext.
+EntityTypeConfigurations have to be written manually, but are automatically added to the context when transforming templated.

 ** This is still a work in progress **